 - Recommend the best book you’ve read lately and why.
 You know, a book?
 A link to your fave podcast works, too.

 - Use poor grammar.
-Not knowing the difference between “your” and “you’re”.
-It’s just kind of…unattractive when you’re post middle school?
+Not knowing the difference between “your” and “you’re” is just kind of ... unattractive when you’re post-middle school.

 - Be passive aggressive online.
-Like, don’t post vaguely about something that you care about and act like you don’t.
+Don’t post vaguely about something that you care about and act like you don’t.
 We see through you, and all your followers will too.

 - Post anything you wouldn’t say directly to someone’s face.

-- Post a picture from your last vacation of your pedicure against the backdrop of the ocean.
-It’s just that…a lot of people’s feet are really weird, ok?
+- Post a shot of your feet, even if it's a picture of your pedicure against the backdrop of the ocean.
+It’s just that ... a lot of people’s feet are really weird, okay?
 Enough.

 - Post bad food porn.
 Just because it tastes great, doesn’t mean it photographs well.
-I guess what I really mean is just because you tried to cook today, doesn’t mean we need to see it.
+I guess what I really mean is that just because you tried to cook today doesn’t mean we need to see it.

 - Be a martyr.
-No one wants to read a ‘self pity’ Facebook post.
+No one wants to read a pitiful Facebook post.
 In fact, they are usually nothing but embarrassing.
-We’re all in this together, or not, but we certainly all have problems.
+We’re all in this together ... or not, but we certainly all have problems.

-- Post a mirror selfie with a background that looks straight off the show Hoarders.
-It’ll be hard not judge you with half eaten pizza boxes and dirty underwear all over the floor.
-Pick up some habits to declutter your space once or at least follow the most basic mirror selfie etiquette.
+- Post a mirror selfie with a background that looks straight off the show "Hoarders".
+It'll be hard not judge you with half-eaten pizzas and dirty underwear all over the floor.
+Learn how to declutter your space or at least follow the most basic mirror selfie etiquette.